dbtedman/laravel-sso-provider/README.md

 ## Where do I start?

 1\.
-Require the `dbtedman/laravel-sso-provider` library.
+Require the `dbtedman/laravel-sso-provider` package.

 ```bash
 composer require dbtedman/laravel-sso-provider